jan-rybizki/Chempy/tutorials/README.md

 Tutorial 4 shows how different the enrichment from a simple stellar population (SSP) can be when using different yield sets and also different IMFs.

 Tutorial 5 illustrates the usage of Chempy to produce a complete one-zone chemical evolution and how the results depend on the IMF, SFR and yield set.
 You will also see how to compare one-zone models with a distribution of observed stars.
+We will also plot the fractional contribution of each nucleosynthetic channel to the elements.

 In tutorial 6 the parameter inference using the MCMC is shown.
 You will learn how to run the MCMC for a specific set of parameters and how to plot the posterior distribution.
 You will also see how the prediction correlate and that elements contain redundant information.